Long Live the King: How Today's Entrepreneurs Can Follow Elvis Presley's Ingenious Business Playbook

 What can my fellow entrepreneurs learn from Elvis?
 Turns out, lots.

-This year marks the 40th anniversary of Elvis Presley’s death, and yet his long shadow continues to influence today’s entertainers, creators and social marketers.
-Here at the Institute for Creative Entrepreneurship at Berklee College of Music, we recently hosted a week honoring not just Elvis’s music, but also Elvis as a platform for inspiration and learning for the next generation of creative entrepreneurs.
+This year marks the 45th anniversary of Elvis Presley's death, and yet his long shadow continues to influence today's entertainers, creators and social marketers.
+Back in 2017, the Institute for Creative Entrepreneurship at Berklee College of Music hosted a week honoring not just Elvis's music, but also Elvis as a platform for inspiration and learning for the next generation of creative entrepreneurs.

 As the first "artist as brand," Elvis instinctively recognized that it took more than just raw talent to be successful.
 His insane drive and entrepreneurial mindset were unique for his time, and it's fair to say that music and pop culture are divided into two distinct eras: BE (before Elvis) and AE (after Elvis).